 The Product Category Rules (PCR) give the basis for the environmental product declarations.
 They define all information that has to be declared in accordance to the specific PCR and are developed in Product Group Panel under involvement of interested parties.

 Following ISO 14025, clause 6.7.1, the possibility of adopting readily available PCR documents for equal product categories from appropriate market regions shall be checked.
 The product group panel will therefore make an appropriate research and adopt existing PCR documents if possible.
 Especially standards from the CEN- und ISO committees (CEN/TC and ISO/TC) shall be considered.
+CEN TC c-PCR overrule programme operator related PCR documents.

+PCR according to EN 15804 published as EN standards by CEN for a product family shall have prevalence over any other PCR, unless technically justified.

+The content of a national and/or programme operator related PCR should refer to the corresponding CEN TC c-PCR.

 Regarding the procedure of preparing PCR documents ISO 14025 recommends in clause 6.7.1 to prepare the PCR after the definition of the product category by reference to a fitting LCA.

 Content of PCR documents